sariold/BitGold/README.md

 - Merged data from all tickers into a single dataframe
 - Calculated RSI for Bitcoin (14-day window)
 - Removed NaN values
-- Trimmed one row to maintain bi-daily order
+- Trimmed rows to maintain bi-daily order

 ---